 Jim Schleckser, in his book Great CEOs, Are Lazy wrote, such employees, are “cultural terrorists” as they can disrupt and destruct an organization.

 However, the very first and wise choice is to coach the employee on their behavior and tell them to be more supportive, and polish their one-man show attitude.
 You can’t force someone to change their behavior but in some cases, the person might change.

 If you are a company that resonates with Netflix’s culture and believes in teamwork, you should take some steps to fix it.
 You should not wait for any damage to be done!

-Therefore, to save yourself from the hassle of letting go of non-team players, it’s better to hire candidates who are team players from the start!
+Therefore, to save yourself from the hassle of letting go of non-team players, it’s better to hire candidates with the right skills assessment who are team players from the start!